COVID-19 FAQs: Coronavirus Job Retention Scheme and furlough leave04/09/20

 Coronavirus Job Retention Scheme

-The scheme has been open since 1 March 2020.
+The scheme opened on 1 March 2020.
 The scheme was originally to expire on 31 May 2020 but was subsequently extended by a month to 30 June 2020.
-The Chancellor announced in Parliament on 12 May that it is to be extended further until 31 October 2020.
+The Chancellor announced in Parliament on 12 May that it was to be extended further until 31 October 2020.
 On 29 May, the Chancellor announced that the scheme will taper off from 1 August, as follows:

 - From 1 August employers are required to pay employee national insurance contributions and pension contributiuons, and will not be able to reclaim them from the scheme.